clanfear/CSSS508/Lectures/Week3/CSSS508_Week3_dplyr-DESKTOP-D461DQS.md

 ====================================================================================
 incremental: true

-* *Good* column names will be self-describing.
+- *Good* column names will be self-describing.
 Don't use inscrutable abbreviations to save typing.
-RStudio's autocompleting functions take away the pain of long variable names: Hit tab while writing code to autocomplete.
+RStudio's autocompleting functions take away the pain of long variable names: hit tab while writing code.

-* *Valid* "naked" column names can contain upper or lowercase letters, numbers, periods, and underscores.
+- *Valid* "naked" column names can contain upper or lowercase letters, numbers, periods, and underscores.
 They must start with a letter or period and not be a special reserved word (e.g. `TRUE`, `if`).

-* Names are case-sensitive: `Year` and `year` are not the same thing!
+- Names are case-sensitive: `Year` and `year` are not the same thing!

-* You can include spaces or use reserved words if you put backticks around the name.
+- You can include spaces or use reserved words if you put backticks around the name.
 Spaces can be worth including when preparing data for `ggplot2` or `pander` since you don't have to rename axes or table headings.

 Column Name with Space Example